 Phase 3 – Scaling & Governance

 - Feedback Loops: Block 15 minutes monthly to review insights and formulate new questions for your data.
+This review habit is also part of the insight sprint method.

 Results